 4. Damaged The stolen motor vehicle has been found and is damaged but not destroyed - the motor vehicle is still useable.
 In other words, it is likely not a "write-off" of a "salvage vehicle."

 Example: A stolen truck is found with a large dent in the front bumper and a smashed headlight.

-5. Destroyed - Not Burned
+5. Destroyed - Not

-The stolen motor vehicle has been found destroyed - the motor vehicle is no longer useable.
-In other words, it is likely a "write-off" or a "salvage vehicle."
+is no longer useable.
+In other words, it is likely a "write-off" or a Burned